Ning Li (physicist): Death

 In 2014, Ning Li was struck by a vehicle while crossing the street on the University of Alabama in Huntsville campus.
 Li's husband, seeing the accident, suffered a heart attack and died a year later in 2015.
-For Li, this accident caused permanent brain damage.
+For Ning Li, this accident caused permanent brain damage.
 Li's son cared for her during the next six years while Li suffered from Alzheimer's disease.
 On July 27, 2021, Ning Li died at the age of 78.
 Attempts to gain more insight into her work through Freedom of Information Act (FOIA) requests were reportedly denied.
 Her work and circumstances prior to her death have resulted in multiple conspiracy theories.